A double tall tale to tell.

 Riding a wave of success, Starbucks went public in 1990 and has gone on to become an international sensation.
 While the vast majority of Starbucks stores are located in the United States, the company has more than 6,000 locations in 55 countries, including Chile, Romania, Bahrain, Bulgaria and most recently, India.

-More than 40 years later, Starbucks continues to reinvent and innovate, not only with its existing coffee stores but with new concepts in merchandising and retailing, including the release of their new single cup Verismo coffee machines in 2012.
+More than 40 years later, Starbucks continues to reinvent and innovate, not only with its existing coffee stores but with new concepts in merchandising and retailing, including testing out a premium bean concept known as Starbucks Reserve Roastery.